 View published peer-reviewed studies and conference abstracts on contaminated gastroscopes, infectious outbreaks, and organizational impact issues associated with reusable gastroscopes.

-All included studies substantiate the clinical or organizational reasoning behind introducing Ambu aScope Gastro single-use gastroscope.
+All included studies in our Evidence Dossier substantiate the clinical or organizational reasoning behind introducing Ambu aScope Gastro single-use gastroscope.

 ASCOPE GASTRO AND ASCOPE 5 ARE HERE FOR CLUSTER CARE

 Cluster care is ideal when it comes to managing percutaneous tracheostomy and percutaneous endoscopic gastrostomy (PEG)-tube replacement in trauma care.
 The Ambu aScope 5 Broncho, Ambu aScope Gastro, and aBox 2 HD System make cluster care smooth and efficient.
 The best time to perform a PEG-tube placement is immediately before or after percutaneous tracheostomy — to minimize patient transfer, limit contact, and save PPE.

 1. Decristoforo P, Kaltseis J, Fritz A, et al. High-quality endoscope reprocessing decreases endoscope contamination.
 Clin Microbiol Infect.
 2018;24(10):1101.e1-1101.e6. doi:10.1016/j.cmi.2018.01.017

 2. Sundermann AJ, Chen J, Miller JK, et al. Outbreak of Pseudomonas aeruginosa Infections from a Contaminated Gastroscope Detected by Whole Genome SequencingSurveillance.
 Clin Infect Dis.
 Published online December 25, 2020. doi:10.1093/cid/ciaa1887